The Innocent (1993 film): Release and reception

 Rita Kempley in The Washington Post, on the other hand, called the movie "baffling."
 She continued, "The acting proves as inconsistent as Schlesinger's ability to build and release suspense.
 In full swagger, Hopkins seems to be doing Teddy Roosevelt in preparation for the title role in Nixon.
 Rossellini recalls her mother, Ingrid Bergman, in an airport farewell scene that echoes Casablanca.
 It doesn't detract from the actress's work, but it does invite negative comparisons.
 Talk about amounting to a hill of beans."

-Upon its September 1995 USA release, Stephen Hunter wrote: "What an odd, chilly cup of tea is John Schlesinger's The Innocent.
+Upon its September 1995 US release, Stephen Hunter wrote: "What an odd, chilly cup of tea is John Schlesinger's The Innocent.
 It slipped into the Greenspring with a great cast–Anthony Hopkins, Campbell Scott and Isabella Rossellini–but without benefit of a screening, a commercial decision that seemed foolish at the time but now seems the quintessence of marketing wisdom.
 The movie turns out to be a spy thriller set in the Berlin of the '50s.
 But just about every note is brightly, noisily false.
 In fact, the movie is so wrong from start to finish it's some kind of monument to human folly...
 It becomes a lame, bad parody of Casablanca, complete with airport, twin-engine prop plane, raincoats and Ingrid Bergman, or at least a facsimile thereof in the shape of her daughter, Rossellini.
 Why Rossellini would agree to such a tasteless twist on her mother in such an otherwise undistinguished film is one of the great astonishments of our time; why the great director of Sunday, Bloody Sunday and Darling would consider it himself is another."